Hal Roach: Personal life

-Death and legacy
+Death

 Hal Roach died in his home in Bel Air, Los Angeles, from pneumonia, on November 2, 1992, at the age of 100.
 He had married twice, and had six children, eight grandchildren, and a number of great-grandchildren.
 Roach outlived three of his children by more than 20 years: Hal Jr. (died in 1972), Margaret (died in 1964), and Elizabeth (died in 1946).
 He also outlived many of the children who starred in his films.
 Roach is buried in Woodlawn Cemetery in Elmira, New York, where he grew up.

+Legacy

 In the 2018 Laurel and Hardy biopic Stan & Ollie, Roach was portrayed by Danny Huston.

 In 2020, Rose McGowan alleged that, in 1937, Roach was responsible for a case of large-scale sexual abuse of actresses.
-However, no evidence has been produced to substantiate these claims, the only link to him being that an infamous sex party was held by MGM at the Hal Roach Ranch, which was used by the company as a studio.
+The closest link to such accusations against him is that an infamous sex party was held by MGM at the Hal Roach Ranch, which was used by the company as a studio.
+This is also in relation to one of the earliest reports of rape in Hollywood, filed by blacklisted dancer and extra Patricia Douglas, which was later covered in the documentary Girl 27, a production McGowan herself has praised for educating on sexual abuse in Hollywood.